mpaitgt/blah-machine/README.md

 # drum-machine

-The "Blah" Machine is a drum machine I built using pure HTML, CSS, and JavaScript.
-The "Blah" comes from __Blahvocado__, the moniker I have previously used to write and produce songs under.
+I built this drum machine using pure HTML, CSS, and JavaScript.

 The samples in each of the two banks - _Hold My Soul_ and _Nervepool_ - are ripped from two songs I have written by the same names.